-We handle probate locally here in the Gainesville and Alachua County area and Statewide!
+We file probate cases locally here in the Gainesville and Alachua County area and Statewide!

-Probate is sometimes a misunderstood area of law.
+Probate is an often misunderstood area of law.

-The general purpose of probate is to distribute a person’s assets after they die, according to their wishes if directed by a will or as prescribed by the Florida statutes.
+The primary purpose of probate is to distribute a person’s assets after they die, according to their wishes if directed by a will or as prescribed by the Florida statutes.

 If you die without a will, your estate is “intestate”.
 If you have a will, your estate is “testate”.
 In both situations, your estate must be probated.

 In Florida, if your estate is valued at $75,000 or less, a summary administration is appropriate.
 Otherwise, a formal administration is appropriate.